tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-01.png)

-Time of Processing the Wazuh Server in terminal ......
+Time of Processing the Wazuh Server in the terminal ......

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-56.png)